lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 ### Term Papers

-**Note: We will discuss this in the first and second meeting.
+**Note: We will discuss this in the first meeting.
 Requirements may be changed based on popular demand.**

 Term papers will be about a small independent project.

+Details TBD

 You will investigate a question about LLMs' cognitive ability via prompting.
 For instance, you might test their ability to perform a certain kind of reasoning, or investigate how they respond to certain kinds of stimuli.

 Option 1: You may develop your own question and prompts.
 In this case, you will be expected to design at least 25 (not more than 50) prompts.